Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model: METHODOLOGIES

-where $s'_{t+h+1} = \mathcal{M}(s_{t+h}, a_{t+h})$ is the predicted next state and $a_{t+h} \sim \pi(\cdot | s_{t+h})$.
+where \revisefinal{horizon actions are induced by the current policy $a_{t+h} \sim \pi_{\theta}(\cdot | s_{t+h})$, $s'_{t+h+1} = \mathcal{M}(s_{t+h}, a_{t+h})$ is the predicted next state and $\hat{C} (s'_{t+h+1})$ is the predicted Markovian cost of this state}.
 Unlike reward advantages that require a baseline to stabilize updates due to their long-term dependency, cost advantages in safety-constrained RL often prioritize short-horizon, immediate feedback to enforce constraints effectively \cite{yu2022towards}.
-Therefore, our formulation avoids bootstrapping by using the predicted cumulative cost itself as the cost advantage estimation.
-To facilitate exploration while ensuring adherence to safety constraints, the cost advantage function is modulated using a sigmoid transformation.
+Therefore, our formulation avoids bootstrapping by using the predicted cumulative cost itself as the cost advantage estimation. \revisefinal{We keep this short-horizon form across MDPs for consistency: when costs are terminal-only, the sum reduces to a single step; when costs are dense and state-dependent, using $H > 1$ captures near-term hazard accumulation more accurately and provides a better approximation to the cumulative cost-to-go, yielding a more reliable cost-advantage estimate.}

+\revisefinal{To stabilize training and align magnitudes between the estimated reward and cost terms}, the cost advantage function is modulated using a sigmoid transformation\footnote{\revisefinal{We do not claim novelty for this transformation.
+It is a stabilization choice akin to widely used normalization/clipping heuristics.}}.
 Specifically, a scaling factor $k$ and a cost baseline $c_b$ are applied as follows:

-This transformation suppresses small predicted costs, preventing overly conservative behavior, while preserving the gradient signal for larger costs, ensuring that the agent remains sensitive to critical safety violations. \revisenew{ This non-linear transformation of cost advantage estimation is inspired by softmax temperature heuristics \cite{painter2023monte} in MCTS for exploration–exploitation trade-off, utility‐based risk transforms in risk‐sensitive RL \cite{garcia2015comprehensive, adjei2025prospect} and the bounded quadratic structure of Normalized Advantage Functions \cite{gu2016continuous} for stabilizing policy gradients and yielding bounded safety scores for interpretable thresholding. } In our experiments, we select $k$ to be 8 and $c_b$ to be 0.5 in both environments.
+This transformation suppresses small predicted costs, preventing overly conservative behavior, while preserving the gradient signal for larger costs, ensuring that the agent remains sensitive to critical safety violations. \revisefinal{ This mirrors common practice in deep RL of normalizing or clipping advantages/rewards to control gradient scales and improve robustness across batches and tasks (e.g., advantage clipping in PPO implementation in Stable-Baselines3 \cite{raffin2021stable}).
+Besides, keeping cost- and reward-side signals on comparable scales makes the Lagrangian update less sensitive to batch-to-batch variation in raw magnitudes.
+The constraint mechanism ($\beta$ in Equation \ref{eqn:focops-optimal}) remains the primary tool for balancing performance and safety. } In our experiments, we select $k$ to be 8 and $c_b$ to be 0.5 in both environments.